 This TRRS connector has one more conductor than the aforementioned TRS connector.

 The tip and ring connectors are typically the signal wires.
-This effectively means that the audio signals are carried through them and they are not connected to ground.
+They carry audio signals and are not connected to ground.
 It’s important to restate that the sleeve will often be required as the return wire for the tips and rings.

 Some wired headphones have digital connectors such as Lightning or USB.
-These cables will be discussed in a later section of this article (skip to that section by clicking here).
+These cables will be discussed later in this article (skip to that section by clicking here).

 With that primer on tips, rings and sleeves, let’s get into the various wiring standards for headphone cables: